 Civil action in Australia is not an unfettered right, even for rightful claimants.
 The cost of civil litigation to Australia’s economy is immense.
 It is for this reason, amongst others, that policy makers in Australia divined statutory limitation periods for civil action across the 9 Australian jurisdictions.

 Limitation periods under the likes of the Limitation of Actions Act 1958 (VIC), the Limitation Act 1969 (NSW), Limitation Act 1985 (ACT), and their coordinate jurisdictional equivalents, all serve to generally cap civil action to within 6 years of a civil claim arising, unless those Acts or other relevant Acts of Parliament provide otherwise.

 In many Australian jurisdictions, the building industry has industry-specific limitation periods for “building action”.
 In Victoria and the Northern Territory, it is 10 years.
-In some other jurisdictions, such as the ACT and NSW, it is not as simple and depends on the type of “building action” and the type building defect concerned.
+In some other jurisdictions, such as the ACT and NSW, it is not as simple as the 10 year period operates in tandem with the 6 year period as a “long-stop”.

 A fundamental component of consumer protection in the building industry in Australia is the State and Territories’ respective building statutory warranty schemes.
 For more general information regarding statutory warranties, feel free to read an article on point HERE.

 So, on top of these limitation periods for commencing building action, parties have to also keep in mind the relevant warranty periods for statutory warranties, which are invariably shorter than 10 years.
 There is therefore ordinarily a gap between when the statutory warranty period ends and when you are time barred for ‘building action’.